Asana/SGTM/README.md

       ```
     1. If you have multiple repositories you want synced to Asana, you can create several of these projects.
 Make sure to take note of all of the project IDs for a later step.
     2. If you are on Asana Basic and do not have access to Custom Fields, the script will skip that step - SGTM will work even without the suggested fields
-3. Make sure that the Asana user/guest that you created earlier is a member of both of these projects.
+2. Make sure that the Asana user/guest that you created earlier is a member of this projects.

 ### Set your Terraform variables
 NOTE: AWS S3 Bucket names are globally unique, so you will need to choose your own bucket names to be unique that no other AWS account has already created.
 1. In `./terraform/variables.tf`, any variable that is listed without a default value needs to be set.
 The preferred method of setting these values is through [environment variables](https://www.terraform.io/docs/cli/config/environment-variables.html#tf_var_name).
-For example, to se terraform variable `asana_users_project_id`, you'll want to set an environment variable `TF_VAR_asana_users_project_id`.
+For example, to se terraform variable `github_usernames_to_asana_gids_s3_path`, you'll want to set an environment variable `TF_VAR_github_usernames_to_asana_gids_s3_path`.
 2. Save these somewhere that you and others collaborating on this deployment could share (we save ours in an Asana task internally, of course) since these will need to be the same each time you apply new changes.

 ### Run setup script